-Title Content Annual Public Health (APH) Report 2018 Report produced by the Public Health Directorate at NHS Lambeth (formerly the Lambeth Primary Care Trust) focusing on health needs in Lambeth.
-Lambeth's Health Profile and Joint Strategic Needs Assessment (JSNA) A comprehensive assessment of the health and wellbeing needs of the borough produced jointly by the Council and NHS Lambeth in association with all partners from Lambeth First.
-In addition to health and social care needs, the assessment addresses the impact of environmental factors such as crime, air quality, parks and transport services on people.
-Health and Wellbeing Strategy Refresh May 2016 Lambeth's Health and Wellbeing strategy is a statement about what health and well-being means and how it impacts on individuals and families in Lambeth.
+Title Content Health and Wellbeing Strategy Refresh May 2016 Lambeth's Health and Wellbeing strategy is a statement about what health and well-being means and how it impacts on individuals and families in Lambeth.
 It was co-produced by the Health and Wellbeing Board, working with people and organisations.

 Title Content Lambeth Housing Strategy 2017 Latest housing strategy adopted April 2017.
 Draft Lambeth Tenancy Strategy 2019 Lambeth's emerging updated Tenancy Strategy, including approach to rental levels for social rented housing and approach to intermediate affordable housing.
 The London Strategic Housing Land Availability Assessment 2017 Sets out estimates of London's current and future housing requirements.
 Estimates the number of new homes needed in London by tenure and type, as well as analysing the housing requirements of important sub-groups of the population.
 Lambeth Strategic Housing Market Assessment (SHMA) - 2017 Evidence on affordable housing need and specialist housing needs in Lambeth.
 London Strategic Housing Land Availability Study (SHLAA) 2017 The 2017 SHLAA informed the full review of London Plan and the new borough level housing target for Lambeth.
 The assessment of sites for Lambeth includes those submitted through both the Lambeth and London wide call for sites exercises.
 Assessment of Gypsy and Traveller accommodation need in Lambeth - bringing together the evidence October 2017 Overview of the evidence on gypsy and traveller accommodation need and land supply in Lambeth.
-The London Borough of Lambeth Gypsy and Traveller and Travelling Showpeople Assessment of the housing needs of Gypsies and Travellers in Lambeth.

-Title Content Accommodation Assessment 2014 London Borough of Lambeth Gypsy and Traveller Accommodation Assessment Update 2016 Update of needs study previously completed in 2014.
+The London Borough of Lambeth Gypsy and Traveller and Travelling Showpeople Accommodation Assessment 2014 Assessment of the housing needs of Gypsies and Travellers in Lambeth.
+London Borough of Lambeth Gypsy and Traveller Accommodation Assessment Update 2016 Update of needs study previously completed in 2014.
 Lambeth Gypsy And Traveller Land Supply Assessment Study - 2016 Study commissioned by Lambeth to assess the supply of land to meet gypsies and travellers needs (with appendices).

-Draft Lambeth Local Plan 2013: Approaches to securing payments in lieu of on-site affordable housing Evaluates approaches to securing payments in lieu adopted by other authorities and considers how these might be applied in Lambeth as part of the Council's review of affordable housing policy for the Draft Lambeth Local Plan 2013.
+Title Content Draft Lambeth Local Plan 2013: Approaches to securing payments in lieu of on-site affordable housing Evaluates approaches to securing payments in lieu adopted by other authorities and considers how these might be applied in Lambeth as part of the Council's review of affordable housing policy for the Draft Lambeth Local Plan 2013.